Trade and technology

 In response to decades of Beijing’s innovation-mercantilism, the US has embarked on its own innovation offensive.
 Washington’s future tech funding initiatives could surpass the scale of the “moonshot” projects last seen during the space race with the former Soviet Union.

-As Washington and its allies ramp up techno-nationalist initiatives, core themes will drive the paradigm shift.
+As Washington and its allies ramp up techno-nationalist initiatives, key issues will drive the paradigm shift.

 - Public-private partnerships (PPP) – Technology alliances and government-funded initiatives will play an increasingly important role in advancing long-term innovation in the US, the EU and other traditionally open markets.